mjrgh/PinscapePico/How-to-build.md

 Raspberry Pi deprecated the Windows installer for 2.1.0, in favor of a Visual Studio Code extension.
-In principle, that should be just as easy to set up, but it still seems to be a work in progress - I can't even get it to install on my machine.
+In principle, that should be just as easy to set up, but it still seems to be a work in progress, so much so that I can't even get it to install on my machine.
 What's more, the official 2.1.0 library has a couple of serious errors, one that will simply cause a compiler error when you try to build, and a second, more insidious error that will make the USB connection unstable when you deploy the firmware.

-To address the install problems and library errors, I've created my own unofficial 2.1.0 Windows build environment, with everything you need pre-built and pre-packaged, and fixes for the library regressions.
-This is for x64 Windows only.
-If you want to build on another platform, you should go directly to the Raspberry Pi site and follow their instructions.
-However, you should still get my modified snapshot of the pico-sdk/ (library source code) tree, and replace the one in the official version, so that you get my library fixes.
+So, to address the install glitches and library errors, I've created my own unofficial 2.1.0 Windows build environment, which includes all of the required tools and **corrected** versions of the library files.
+This is for x64 Windows only - if you want to build on Linux or MacOS, you should go directly to the Raspberry Pi site and follow their instructions.
+However, you should still get my modified snapshot of the pico-sdk/ (library source code) tree, and replace the one in the official version, so that you're including my library corrections.

 My 2.1.0 snapshot is available at https://github.com/mjrgh/pico-sdk-2.1.0.
 Unlike the official 1.5.1 installer, this is just a snapshot of my environment, so there's nothing to "install"; you just copy the whole directory tree into a folder on your hard disk.
-To do that, you can either `git clone` the repository, or you can download it all as a ZIP and unpack it in a local folder on your machine.
-(To get the ZIP, click the **Code** drop-down box at top right of the main page, and select **Download Zip**.)
+You can `git clone` the repository if you have git set up, or you can just download the repository as a ZIP file and unpack it into a local folder.

 ### NMAKE

 For any version of the SDK on Windows, you'll also need to install Microsoft's NMAKE build tool.
-That's not included in any of the pre-built snapshots (mine or the official Raspberry Pi releases) because it's proprietary Microsoft software - but Microsoft makes it freely available, even though they don't let anyone else distribute it.
+That's not included in any of the pre-built snapshots (mine or the official Raspberry Pi releases) because it's proprietary Microsoft software.
+But Microsoft makes it freely available, even though they don't let anyone else distribute it.
 The easiest way to get that is to install the free Visual Studio Community Edition.